-For the following calculations, the existing runoff volumes were calculated using Volume Control Guideline 1 in the Pennsylvania DEP's Stormwater BMP Manual.
-The guideline requires that existing non-forested pervious areas be analyzed as meadow in good condition and that 20 percent of existing impervious areas are considered meadow in good condition.
+The Volume Control Guideline 1 in the Pennsylvania DEP's Stormwater BMP Manual requires both pre-condition and post condition site coverage to be analyzed and compared to determine the increase in runoff volume that the proposed development may cause.
+It requires that existing non-forested pervious areas be analyzed as meadow in good condition and that 20 percent of existing impervious areas are considered meadow in good condition.
 As development occurs over the campus and new impervious areas increase the runoff volume, green infrastructure will be developed to offset these increases.